hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 * `asInvoker` - whatever privilege level the user has.
 * `highestAvailable` - whatever privilege level the user can potentially escalate to.
-* `asAdministrator` - requires administrator access and cannot run without it.
+* `requireAdministrator` - requires administrator access and cannot run without it.